Chart Color Schemes

 Iluka was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Iluka's population shows high cultural diversity, with 12.8% speaking a language other than English at home and 53.3% born overseas.
-Christianity is the dominant religion in Iluka, practiced by 59.0%, compared to 49.6% across Greater Perth.
-The top three ancestry groups are English (37.1%), Australian (16.4%) - lower than the regional average of 22.0% - and Irish (8.6%).
+Iluka's population showed higher cultural diversity than most local markets, with 12.8% speaking a language other than English at home and 53.3% born overseas.
+Christianity was the predominant religion in Iluka, accounting for 59.0%, compared to 49.6% across Greater Perth.
+The top three ancestry groups were English (37.1%), Australian (16.4%), and Irish (8.6%).

 Frequently Asked Questions - Diversity